Merry and bright bread.

 I love the result of this festive, frankly gorgeous, cranberry orange nut bread.
 It may look like a simple loaf cake from the top, but cut into it and behold: a moist vanilla pound cake studded with juicy, ruby cranberries, raisins, and nuts.

-- This makes a very large and substantial cranberry loaf cake.
+- This makes a very large and substantial orange cranberry bread.
 If can also be divided into two standard loaf pans.
 The baking time for divided loaves will be 50 minutes to one hour or so.

 - The fresh cranberries, while beautifully ruby pink, are quite tart — albeit set off by the sweetness of the pound cake.
 If you would like a sweeter cranberry, use dried, sweetened cranberries.
 But be sure to soak them in warm water along with the raisins.